DEVCOM CBC Employees Honored for Defense Innovation

 |0

-This work, DEVCOM CBC Employees Honored for Defense Innovation, by Gabriella White, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DEVCOM CBC Employees Honored for Defense Innovation, by Alexandria Mann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.